Lakeland’s revenues top €1bn as Lacpatrick merger beds in

 The division’s customers include a large number of airlines, which were grounded from March to the beginning of July as governments attempted to contain the spread of coronavirus.

-Food service recovered 50 per cent to 60 per cent of the airline business in the third quarter as lockdowns lifted and air travel restarted.
+Food service recovered 50-60 per cent of the airline business in the third quarter as lockdowns lifted and air travel restarted.
 “We expect that that will grow to 80 per cent by the year end,” Mr Hanley said.

 “Brexit is still very real,” Mr Hanley stressed.
-He explained that the co-op was in constant talks with government departments and agencies in the Republic, Northern Ireland and Britain to ensure there would be as few barriers as possible once the UK leaves the bloc.
+He explained that the co-op was in constant talks with government departments and agencies in the Republic, Northern Ireland and Britain to ensure there would be as few barriers as possible once the UK diverges from the bloc’s rules.

-“What we need is unfettered access for that mixed-origin product into GB,” he explained.
+“What we need is unfettered access for that mixed-origin product into Britain,” he said.

 Lakeland’s milk suppliers are also its shareholders.
 Mr Hanley confirmed that it maintained competitive prices to its 3,200 farmers during the year.
 Shareholders’ funds stood at €197.2 million at the end of 2019.

-The co-op processes 1.85 billion litres of milk a-year into a wide range of foods and ingredients that it sells to more than 80 countries around the world.
+The co-op processes 1.85 billion litres of milk a year into a wide range of foods and ingredients, which it sells to more than 80 countries around the world.

 Revenues at its ingredients division last year were €583.8 million, food service sales were €239 million, consumer foods turnover was €139.7 million while the agri-business unit generated €72.4 million.